If you purchase an independently reviewed product or service through a link on our website, Indiewire may receive an affiliate commission.

-Smart watches have evolved from glorified pedometers to sophisticated electronic devices that can send emails and texts, track your heartbeat, blood pressure, blood oxygen levels, and yes, your steps.
-The Apple Watch remains outside many people’s price ranges — the base price for the latest model is $249, or $1,249 if you opt for the Hermes version — but there are plenty of smart watches that can deliver the same metrics for significantly less.
-(Of course, that’ll be without Apple’s seamless device compatibility, but if you’re not a Mac person you don’t care about that anyway).
+Smart watches have evolved from glorified pedometers to sophisticated electronic devices that can send emails and texts, track your heartbeat, blood pressure, blood oxygen levels, and, yes, your steps.
+The Apple Watch falls outside many people’s price ranges — the base price for the latest model is $500, or $1,249 if you opt for the Hermes version — but there are plenty of smart watches that can deliver the same metrics for significantly less.
+(Of course, that’ll be without Apple’s seamless device compatibility, but if you’re not a Mac person you don’t care about that anyway.)

 We’ve rounded up a selection of smart watches that range from basic fitness trackers to mini cell phones, with a few traditional watches that include heart rate monitors and more.
-We’ve only included ones with Amazon user ratings of four stars and up; with such a wide array of products on the market, why bother with anything less?
+We’ve only included ones with user ratings of four stars and up; with such a wide array of products on the market, why bother with anything less?
+Below, find a list of smartwatches including Apple Watch, Samsung Galaxy Watch, and Fitbit.
+For more shopping guides read our roundup of must-have electronics and amazing gadgets that tech lovers won’t want to pass up.

 Apple Watches are imminently customizable, from the color of the watch case to the style of band (and that’s not even counting the features), so if this doesn’t suit your aesthetic you can click through above to choose from plenty of other options.
-This one’s a GPS + Cellular model that lets you call, text, and get directions without your phone, and can measure your blood oxygen with an all-new sensor and app, check your heart rhythm with the ECG app, and track your daily activity and see your trends in the Fitness app on your iPhone.
-If you want a cheaper option, try the Apple Watch Series 3.
+The Apple Watch Series 7 is a GPS + Cellular model that lets you call, text, and get directions without your phone, and can measure your blood oxygen with an all-new sensor and app, check your heart rhythm with the ECG app, and track your daily activity and see your trends in the Fitness app on your iPhone.

 If the fitness stats are what you’re looking for, then this Fitbit model will give you everything you need.
 Not only will you get your health metrics, but you’ll also be able to use the built-in Alexa for certain smart-home capabilities, the Spotify app for listening to music while you work out, and more than 20 goal-based exercise modes.